python3statement/python3statement.github.io/README.md

 This is the main website for a pledge to stop supporting Python 2 for free in open source software.

+# run locally

+Install Jekyll : `gem install jekyll`, `gem install gh-pages`

+Clone this locally, `cd` in the newly created directory.

+run `jekyll serve -w` in one terminal, open you browse to `localhost:4000`.

+Modify the various files, refresh your browser and enjoy.

+PRs welcomed.

 # Base template:

 This is a based on version of